Navigation

 • Within 10 working days of the dialogue, the reporting officer draws up the appraisal report

-• With the new system, the evaluator is the sole responsible for the evaluation report.
+• The evaluator is the sole responsible for the evaluation report.

 • The appraisal report is structured along the same lines as the self assessment and should give an individual (not standardized!) evaluation of the jobholder’s efficiency, ability and conduct.